 The data type of target dictates the format of the randomly generated value.
 If target is specified as a field definition without TYPE, then a default data type of packed decimal (TYPE=P) is assumed.

-BASE

-char_base
+BASE char_base

-Optionally specifies char_base a character constant value of maximum length 4, on which the generated character or numeric value is based.
+Optionally specifies char_base a character constant on which the generated character or numeric value is based.
+Although this constant may be of any length, only the first 4 characters are used as the base value.